timonOconrad/static-voltage-stability-AI/README.md

 ## KI
 For the AI, variant Vcon10Fc-2 was uploaded as an example.
 In the reduction of featues, only columns were removed and in another architecture of the AI, the number of neurons and activation function were changed.

-Larger datasets were used for the scalign.
+Larger datasets were used for the scaling.
 These are shared as .csv.

 ## Tools
 Tool for the extraction of the Y_Matrix from powerfactory.
 Currently without transformers.